-This project aimed to identify the needs of out of hours and primary care clinicians and the public with regard to DDDSS, and to assess the strengths and weaknesses of commercially available systems Rapid Review
+This project aimed to identify the needs of out of hours and primary care clinicians and the public with regard to DDDSS, and to assess the strengths and weaknesses of commercially available systems

-A rapid review of the published literature was conducted.
-MEDLINE, Embase and CINAHL were searched between 1990 and March 2018.
-Single author (AF) screening against eligibility criteria, with a second author (CM) assisting with full-text screening resulted in 15 eligible articles.
+Rapid Review Market Research Focus Groups A rapid review of the published literature was con-Commercially available DDDSS were identified Qualitative focus groups were conducted with ducted.
+MEDLINE, Embase and CINAHL were clinicians and the public to explore their needs in through online searches, industry contacts and the searched between 1990 and March 2018.
+Single professional literature.
+To qualify as a DDDSS, it relation to DDDSS.
+Focus groups were author (AF) screening against eligibility criteria, was agreed that a system must be capable of audio-recorded, transcribed verbatim and subject

+Meth

+S

+0

+0

+with a second author (CM) assisting with full-text screening resulted in 15 eligible articles.
 Data were extracted and subject to thematic analysis (1).

+Additional records identifie through other sources

+> (n = 7)

-Market Research Commercially available DDDSS were identified through online searches, industry contacts and the professional literature.
-To qualify as a DDDSS, it was agreed that a system must be capable of audio-recorded, transcribed verbatim and subject generating a dynamic differential diagnosis based on entered clinical findings.
-Companies who produced a DDDSS were contacted and provided questionnaire designed to gather information on their systems.
-Some systems were also trialled.
-Focus Groups Qualitative focus groups were conducted with clinicians and the public to explore their needs in relation to DDDSS.
-Focus to a thematic analysis (1).
-13 advanced nurse practitioners, 7 GPs, 2 AHP advanced practitioners and 7 members of the public took part (n=29).
+generating a dynamic differential diagnosis based on entered clinical findings.
+Companies who produced a DDDSS were contacted and provided with a questionnaire designed to gather information on their systems.
+Some systems were

-Results Eleven companies were contacted, six of whom returned information.
+also trialled.

+Results Include Includ

+Records identified through

+database searching (n = 1634)

+studies were on Isabel.

+Figure 1: PRISMA Records after duplicates remove (n = 1158)Flow Diagram Records screened Records excluded (n = 1158) (n = 932) Full-text articles Full-text articles assessed for uded, with reaso eligibility Six themes were (n = 211) (n = 226) identified by the Studies included thematic analysis: (n = 15) 1.
+Diagnostic accuracy, 2.
+Speed and time efficiency, 3.
+User feedback, 4.
+Use in education 5. use in primary care and 6.
+Costs.
+The majority of Eleven companies were contacted, six of whom returned information.
 Three of these companies produced a system which met our definition of a DDDSS (DXplain, Isabel and VisualDx).
 A fourth DDDSS was identified (PEPID), but the company did not respond.
 Novel features such as natural language processing (Isabel), offline access (PEPID), vast image libraries (VisualDx) and tailored questions to refine the differential (DXplain) distinguish these tools from one another Four themes were identified through the thematic analysis: 1. current practice, 2. attitudes to DDDSS, 3. implementation considerations, and 4. desirable characteristics of DDDSS.
 These findings are reported elsewhere at this conference and in an open access article (2).
 Scan the QR code to access the article: